 Some people demand signed non-disclosure agreements before they will tell you their idea.
-I’m not one of them any more and here’s why.
+I’m not one of them anymore and here’s why.

 I’ve had a few conversations that started this way.
 Most of them, embarrassingly, as the person uttering those words.

-If you’re not familiar, the principle of asking for a non-disclosure agreement, or NDA, before speaking to someone, is an attempt to get some security around the ownership of ideas being discussed between two or more people (and the organisations they work for).
+If you’re not familiar, the principle of asking for a non-disclosure agreement, or NDA, before speaking to someone, is an attempt to get some security around the ownership of ideas being discussed between two or more people (and the organizations they work for).